top of page

 My wife and I have been married for some 24 years, although we are still only in our 40s.
 We have both worked throughout the marriage, although because my wife interrupted her career to have the children, I have made much more money than she has over the years and, as a result, the family, as a whole, is wealthy and we have very significant capital savings as well as assets.

+I have been told that these must be divided equally and I do not object to this, but although my wife has a pension, it is considerably less than my own.
 She is saying that it would not suit her to have a pension-sharing order to equalise the value of our respective pension funds and she is saying she would rather take extra capital.

 Again, I do not mind this particularly, but she is asking me for enough capital to buy her the sort of pension that she could have if she took a slice of my pension and the resulting lump sum is exorbitant.
 It is so high that it would make a significant inroad into the capital that I am keeping and give her considerably more capital than she could possibly need.